 Seller's Description:

 VG+ in VG- jacket.
 An excellent copy, First Edition first printing of one of Malcolm's many great books.
 208 pages, cloth, flawless but for faint crease to front free endpaper.
-The dust-wrapper is Very Good-with sign of crease to front flap, small abrasion bottom front cover, just some mild wear at extremities and on back cover.
+The dust-wrapper is Very Good-with sign of crease to front flap, one small abrasionat foot of front cover & one at raer; mild wear at extremities.
 Further images upon request.

 Janet Malcolm's work is an immensely satisfying read about some of the writing and publishing problems encountered by the biographers of Sylvia Plath; partly due to the over -zealous protection of the " facts of her life" by her literary heirs.
 Always impeccable in its facts, this work of non-fiction still manages to be extremely witty and to read like a novel.